 Yes!
-You can set up a regularly occurring credit card charge online by clicking the box next to “I would like to give my donation in installments” and choosing from the menu that then appears.
-From there, enter the amount to charge and then choose the frequency of the charge
+You can set up a regularly occurring credit card charge online by checking the box next to “I would like to give my donation in installments” and choosing from the options listed on the menu that appears.
+Enter the amount and frequency of your gift.

 You may also set up automatic payments through your bank, payable to Lowell School.
-Please designate the fund to which you want to direct your gift (i.e., Annual Giving, Capital Campaign, Endowment, etc.).
+Please designate the fund to which you want to direct your gift (e.g., Annual Fund, Capital Campaign, Endowment, etc.)

-We hope that every family with a child at Lowell will make the school a priority in their charitable giving.
-Lowell is a financially diverse community whose donors give at all levels.
-Gifts to the Annual Fund typically range from $5 to $30,000.
-All gifts are welcomed, and everyone is urged to give as generously as possible.
+We encourage you to give as much as you can.
+Our hope is that all Lowell families will make their child’s education a priority in their charitable giving.
+We are a financially diverse community with donors who give at all levels--gifts to the Annual Fund range from $5 to $30,000.
+Any amount is welcome and everyone is invited to give as generously as possible.

 Yes!
-Small gifts make a statement that you care about Lowell and its mission and that you want to be counted among its supporters.
-High participation percentages demonstrate to lenders and other funding sources the strength of our families’ commitment to the school.
+Small gifts make a statement that you care about Lowell and want to support its ongoing success.
+Many modest gifts add up and demonstrate to our lenders and other funding sources the strength of our community’s commitment and engagement.

 $20,000 and up